colincam/chef-web-docs/doctools/dtags_help.md

 text taken from the foo tag located in mydoc.rst at line 43.

 Note: <topic> and <topic2> cannot name the same file in the current version of the tool.
-If you've used the same tag inconsistently in a single file, you'll need to resolve the conflict by editing the file.
+For now, if you've used the same tag inconsistently within a single file, you'll need to resolve the conflict by editing the file.

-## `dtags whereis`
+## dtags whereis

 Usage:
 ```
   dtags whereis (<regexp> | "--") [<topic> [<topic2>]]
 ```

-The dtags 'whereis' command finds tags whose names match <regexp> and lists where they are used in the current directory, or just in
+The `dtags whereis` command finds tags whose names match <regexp> and lists where they are used in the current directory, or just in
 <topic2>, if specified.

-If <regexp> is given, the command only considers tags whose names match <regexp> instead of all tags. <regexp> uses the Ruby regex engine, but it assumes that /^ .. $/ is the context.
-For example, "foo.*" selects tags that start with the "foo".
+If <regexp> is given, the command only considers tags whose names match <regexp> instead of all tags. <regexp> uses the Ruby regex engine, but it assumes that `/^ .. $/` is the context.
+For example, `"foo.*"` selects tags that start with the "foo".
 The value -- can be used as a placeholder if no regex is needed.

 The output shows tag name, tag version hash as well as the file name